 Finally, I was able to see the volcanic eruption in Mt.
-Fagradalsfjall on the Reykjanesskagi peninsula with my own eyes.
-We had booked a helicopter flight at the start of the eruption, but it wasn't until 7 weeks later that it was our turn, as the demand for a helicopter flight to the volcano was so great.
+Fagradalsfjall on the Reykjanes peninsula with my own eyes.
+We had booked a helicopter flight at the start of the eruption, but it wasn't until 7 weeks later that it was our turn, as demand for flights to the volcano was so high.

-The people on the long waiting list were mostly Icelanders as no tourists were coming over to Iceland due to the Covid restrictions.
-We all wanted to see the volcanic eruptions and hikers were flocking to the volcano.
+The people on the long waiting list were mostly Icelanders, as no tourists were visiting Iceland due to COVID-19 restrictions.
+We all wanted to see the volcanic eruptions, and hikers were flocking to the volcano.

 With my mother-in-law in the helicopter

-Back then it erupted from one crater, but since then several craters have appeared, but the one in my photos is the only one that is active today.
+Back then, it erupted from a single crater, but since then, several craters have formed, and the one in my photos is the only one that is active today.

 The volcanic crater is getting bigger and bigger